 - Respiration: snoring, coughing, wheezing, “reverse sneezing”

 - Sexual sphere: humping or masturbation, short or frequent heat cycles, small litter sizes

 - Limbs, mobility: clumsiness, stiff getting up, knees that “pop out,” joints that crack; feet that are licked a lot

 - Hooves, claws and nails: brittle, breaking, opaque (cats), grow too fast

 - Sleep: restless, needs to go out, twitching, jerking, vocalizing

 - Temperament: fearful, aggressive, startling, fear of thunder, suspicious

 - General symptoms, e.g. temperature, weather, air: loves fresh air, slows down in the heat, hates to get the feet wet, hates a bath

-Maybe you see none of these things, but you’ll notice some others, things that are different than when your animal was well, or that are different than the other animal in the house or the barn.
-By making notes of these things, you’ve helped your homeopathic veterinarian begin to see your animal’s unique characteristics, and these are the things that will help him find the appropriate homeopathic remedies to either cure an illness or increase the plane of health your animal resides on.
+Maybe you see none of these things, but you’ll notice some others, things that are different from when your animal was as well, or that are different than the other animal in the house or the barn.
+By making notes of these things, you’ve helped your homeopathic veterinarian begin to see your animal’s unique characteristics, and these are the things that will help him find the appropriate homeopathic remedies to either cure an illness or increase the plane of the health of your animal resides on.

 Keeping a Diary as You Go